 Electric Vehicle ChargeSmart Grants

-The grants are to cover the upfront cost of purchasing and installing or upgrading existing electric vehicle fast charging infrastructure in Tasmania for public use.
+The grants will cover the upfront cost of purchasing and installing or upgrading existing electric vehicle fast charging infrastructure in Tasmania for public use.

-This is the third round of ChargeSmart.
-ChargeSmart 3 aims to:
+This aims of this round of ChargeSmart were to:

 ChargeSmart is an initiative of the Transport Emissions Reduction and Resilience Plan 2024-29